RebeccaNod1/Peril/README.md

 # 🎲 Peril Dice — Professional Single Linkset Game System for Second Life

 **Created by Rebecca Nod and Noose the Bunny**
-**Current Version: 2.8.1 - Display & Elimination Fixes**
+**Current Version: 2.8.2 - Scoreboard Spam & Display Fixes**

 ## Overview

 Peril Dice is a multiplayer elimination game where each player selects numbers before a die is rolled.
 If the peril player's number is rolled, they lose a life.
 Players are eliminated when they reach zero lives.

-**NEW in v2.8.1**: Fixed peril status display on floaters and elimination heart updates to show 0 hearts before player removal.
+**NEW in v2.8.2**: Fixed critical scoreboard spam bug caused by eliminated players, plus re-fixed peril status display on floaters and elimination heart updates to show 0 hearts before player removal.

 **NEW in v2.8.0**: Game lockout security system, automatic reset functionality, and enhanced player management with kick/leave fixes for complete ownership control and stability.